 It’s very important that your translator can communicate your brand message effectively.
 Otherwise, things get lost in translation.

 Coffeedesk regularly highlights the latest innovations in coffee and tea.
-They do it beautiful imagery and short how-to videos.
+They do it with beautiful imagery and short how-to videos.

-They’ve built a loyal following on social media by producing and distributing only high quality, engaging content.
+They’ve built a loyal following on social media by producing and distributing only high-quality, engaging content.

 Start Making Your Own Best Content Marketing Examples